Horses and riders wading in the ocean at Long Bay Beach in the Turks and Caicos

 Horseback riding at Long Bay, Providenciales.

 Horseback riding on the beach is one of the island’s top land sports.
-There are three stables on Providenciales: Provo Ponies at Long Bay, Unique Tours in Blue Hills, and a small stable at Five Cays near the famous Bugaloo’s restaurant.
+There are three stables on Providenciales: Provo Ponies at Long Bay, Unique Tours in Blue Hills, and a small stable at Five Cays.
 Two of the stables are within access of the beach, and the highlight of these rides is wading through the shallow and crystal-clear ocean water on horseback.

 Horseback riding is an activity that the whole family can enjoy, even if you're a beginner.
-The professional staff at the local stables provide basic riding instructions and can offer guide-led ponies for small children.
+The professional staff at the local stables provide basic riding instruction and have guide-led ponies for small children.

 Both morning and afternoon rides are offered.
-Reservations are required, and as this is a very popular activity, it's best to reserve well in advance of your expected date.
+Reservations are required, and—as this is a very popular activity—it's best to reserve well in advance of your tour.
 Sunset rides are another option, and are a great way to end the day.

 Golf